open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.AWSLambda/README.md

 ## Instrumentation

-`AWSLambdaWrapper` class contains tracing methods covering different types of function handler method signatures. `AWSLambdaWrapper.Trace()` and `AWSLambdaWrapper.TraceAsync()` methods are used for wrapping synchronous and asynchronous function handlers respectively.
+`AWSLambdaWrapper` contains tracing methods covering different types of function handler method signatures. `AWSLambdaWrapper.Trace()` and `AWSLambdaWrapper.TraceAsync()` methods are used for wrapping synchronous and asynchronous function handlers respectively.
 The `ActivityContext parentContext`